Unbeautification in Lockdown + My Rice Water Hair Growth Recipe

-A sucker for natural beauty at the best of times, now at the worst of times, lockdown, my long-term interest in cruelty-free, pure and often DIY hair and beauty products (see my rice water recipe below), is boding well for me.
-I’ve done a lot of trail and error research over the years when it comes to my own dry and curly mane, and combination skin so while I miss the hair and beauty experts I’d come to rely upon pre lockdown, I’ve also suprised myself with how much can be done and achieved from home, by me.
+A sucker for natural beauty, my long-term interest in cruelty-free, pure and often DIY hair and beauty products (see my rice water recipe below) has peaked new heights.
+I’ve done a lot of trail and error research over the years when it comes to my own dry and curly mane and combination skin and while I missed the hair and beauty experts I came to rely upon during lockdown, I suprised myself by how much I could do solo.
+I’ve returned to the pros while retaining good habits at home in between appointments.

 Let’s probe more deeply.